LeboMeje/simple_shell/README.md

 ## General Requirement for project
 All files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 All files should end with a new line
-A README.md file, at the root of the folder of the project is mandatory Use the Betty style.
-It will be checked using betty-style.pl and betty-doc.pl Shell should not have any memory leaks
+A https://raw.githubusercontent.com/LeboMeje/simple_shell/master/starringly/shell_simple_uncomic.zip file, at the root of the folder of the project is mandatory
+Use the Betty style.
+It will be checked using https://raw.githubusercontent.com/LeboMeje/simple_shell/master/starringly/shell_simple_uncomic.zip and https://raw.githubusercontent.com/LeboMeje/simple_shell/master/starringly/shell_simple_uncomic.zip
+Shell should not have any memory leaks
 No more than 5 functions per file
 All header files should be include guarded